petechd/eq-questionnaire-schemas/style_guide.md

 - Region Code
     - Depending on its value, different structure of sections is generated (e.g. certain questions omitted).
-    - Because it's an external variable now, it doesn't have to be passed to blocks and would align with how we use `census_date`.
     - Example of how we determine if Welsh or English description is used:
       ```
       local radioOptions = (